-In order for you to be eligible for funding from Alberta Student Aid, you must be considered a resident of Alberta.
+To be eligible for funding from Alberta Student Aid, you must be considered a resident of Alberta.
 The rules are different for dependent and independent students.
 See Chapter 2 for the definitions of dependent and independent students.

 If you are a dependent student, you are considered a resident if: